Terms of website use

 (d) any software used in the provision of our site; or

 (e) any equipment or network or software owned or used by any relevant third party.

 (a) transmit, post or email information, pictures or any other material (Content) via the site without having permission from the party that owns the intellectual property rights in such Content;

 (b) transmit, post or email Content via the site which breaches, infringes, violates or is contrary to any law, by-law, statute or regulation or any other parties' rights (including but not limited to intellectual property rights and privacy rights);

-(c) use the site (without permission) to promote another site, service or business in any way including but not limited to posting any e-mail addresses or URL's;
+(c) use the site (without our permission) to promote another site, service or business in any way including but not limited to posting any e-mail addresses or URLs;

-(d) buy or sell products or services through the site, other than any activity which seeks to promote a community project;
+(d) buy or sell products or services through the site, other than any activity which seeks to promote a Good Cause;

 (e) send any junk email (spam) or chain letters to other users;

 (f) transmit, post or email any Content or be involved in behaviour, which in our opinion is explicit, racist, abusive, threatening, bullying, harassing, libellous or obscene or encouraging illegal activity; and / or